clemsonexcel/Fintech-Treasury-Analytics/README.md

 3. **High-Value Client Segmentation:** Structured a "Top 10" data table focusing on customer liquidity (Annual Income) and debt cost (Interest Rates) to monitor the profiles of the company's most significant borrowers.

-4. **Data Activation & Automation:**  Implemented Auto-Refresh logic tailored to the data's "velocity."
+4. **Data Activation & Automation:**  Implemented Auto-Refresh logic tailored to the data velocity.
-    - Set the Capital KPI to refresh hourly for real-time liquidity monitoring.
+    - Low-Latency Monitoring: Set the Capital KPI to refresh hourly for immediate visibility into liquidity changes.
-    - Set the Customer & State tables to refresh daily for long-term trend alignment.
+    - Trend Alignment: Set the Customer & State tables to refresh daily to optimize compute resources while maintaining up-to-date reporting.

 5. **UI/UX Design:** Applied a cohesive color palette and arranged the layout for a "logical read," ensuring the most critical risk metrics are positioned at the top of the dashboard for immediate stakeholder impact.